coecms/fortran_introduction/blocks.rst

      b = b - 1
    END WHERE

-You can not do print statements inside a where loop.
+You can not do print statements inside a WHERE block.

 EXIT Loop